 Have You Planned for a Serious Injury or Illness?

-Advance care planning is something every adult should consider.
+is something every adult should consider.
 At any age, an illness or injury could leave you unable to make your own health care decisions.
 Planning for the future is an important step toward making sure you receive the medical care you would want, even when others must make decisions for you.

 What is Advance Care Planning?